PrakyathReddy/AWS-setup-for-HighAvailability-Scalability-Resiliency/README.md

 ![public-private-subnet-architecture](public-private-subnet-architecture.png)

-Step 1: Create VPC.
+#### Step 1: Create VPC.
 Make sure to select 1 NAT Gateway per AZ.
 ![vpc](VPC-resources.png)
 ![vpc2](VPC.png)
 VPC created with 4 subnets in 2 AZs and a NAT gateway in each AZ

-Step 2: Create AutoScaling Group <br>
+#### Step 2: Create AutoScaling Group <br>
 Create launch template - make sure to include SG that allows inbound traffic on port 22 for SSH and custom TCP Port 8000

 While configuring AutoScaling Group, select the newly created VPC, choose 2 private subnets.

 Verify that 2 ec2 instances have been created automatically, one in each AZ

+#### Step 3: Install bastion host
+The ec2 instaces created exist in the private subnet, which means we cannot connect to it directly.
+We can use a bastion host in the public subnet to connect to ec2 instances in private subnet.<br>
+Make sure ec2 for bastion-host is configured in the same VPC.
+Enable auto-assign public IP.<br>
+I can now ssh into my bastion host and then ssh into the instances in private subnet. <br>
+Copy key-value pair (.pem) to bastion host because the bastion host needs this to connect to the instances in private subnet.<br>

+$ scp -v -i aws-key-for-ec2-us-east1.pem aws-key-for-ec2-us-east1.pem ubuntu@54.166.195.76:/home/ubuntu

+pem copied into the bastion host

+Able to connect to the instances in private subnet using their private IP's